boystrange/ProgramVerification/src/Chapter/Imp/VerificationConditions.lagda.md

 open import Chapter.Imp.HoareLogic

 ```

 The verification of the program `sum-prog` in chapter
 [Example of derivation with Hoare Logic]({% link pages/Chapter.Imp.HoareLogicExample.md %})
-makes it apparent how difficult may be to directly use Hoare logic for program verification without the help
+makes it apparent how difficult may be to directly use Hoare Logic for program verification without the help
 of some mechanical procedure.
 From a quick insepection of that proof one realizes that most of the effort
 resides in establishing rather obvious implications among assertions occurring in the rule `H-Conseq` or its
 variants.
 At least in this example, these consist of simple facts from arithmetic, involving sum and order,